alpinejs/alpine/packages/docs/src/en/essentials/templating.md

 <a name="transition-helpers"></a>
 ### Transition helpers

-Let's say you wanted to make the duration of the transition longer, you can manually specificy that using the `.duration` modifier like so:
+Let's say you wanted to make the duration of the transition longer, you can manually specify that using the `.duration` modifier like so:

 ```html
 <div x-show="open" x-transition.duration.500ms>